 - Center the Christmas Sweater stencil in the middle of the wood round.

-- Load stencil brush with Fusion Mineral Paint’s Raw Silk. (an off-white)
+- Load stencil brush with Fusion Mineral Paint’s Raw Silk. (a lovely off-white)

 - Off-load most paint so brush feels dry-to-the-touch.